 Photographers Take on Ye'yumnuts Ancient Site

 On May 28th, 19 of Brentwood’s finest photographers, ranging from wide-eyed Grade 10s who had picked up a camera for the first time ever this September, to award-winning Grade 12s, hopped on a yellow school bus in the Crooks parking lot.
-We sailed along Highway #1 for 30 minutes out to Duncan and reached the Somenos Garry Oak Protected Area and then ventured on foot to the Ye'yumnuts Ancient Site.
+We sailed along Highway #1 for 30 minutes north to Duncan and reached the Somenos Garry Oak Protected Area and then ventured on foot to the Ye'yumnuts Ancient Site.
 There, we were met by Cowichan First Nations speaker, Mr Harold Joe, who illustrated the ancient site.

 Mr Joe spoke about the inhabitants and history of the land, along with cultural aspects interlaced with First Nations politics.